nvroot/Zero-Health/challenges.md

 **Category**: AI Security + SQL Injection
 **Goal**: Use the AI chatbot to execute arbitrary SQL queries and extract sensitive data from the database.

-**Description**: The AI chatbot generates SQL queries based on user input, but lacks proper validation.
-Manipulate the AI to generate malicious SQL queries that extract unauthorized data.
+**Description**: The AI chatbot generates SQL queries based on user input and executes them directly against the database.
+While it has basic prompt injection filters, these can be bypassed with creative prompting.
+The chatbot can be manipulated to generate malicious SQL queries that extract unauthorized data.

 **What you'll learn**:
 - AI-specific security vulnerabilities
 - How LLMs can be manipulated to generate malicious code
 - The intersection of AI and traditional security vulnerabilities
+- Prompt injection techniques

-**Hint**: Try asking the chatbot to perform database operations.
+**Hint**: Try asking the chatbot to perform database operations using natural language.
 The AI has some basic guardrails, but they can be bypassed with creative prompting.
+Try requests like "Show me all users" or "Find patient information" and observe how the AI generates SQL queries.
+Look for ways to manipulate the AI into generating unauthorized queries.

 ---